New charges filed in Penn State frat death after deleted video is recovered

 But Miller said the entire video system was sent to the FBI for further analysis.
 Eventually, that missing footage was retrieved from a deleted hard drive.

-She declined Monday to detail if the deleted video shows Piazza falling down the steps, but said he does appear inebriated in it.
+She declined Monday to detail if the deleted video shows Piazza, an engineering student from Lebanon, New Jersey, falling, but said he does appear inebriated in it.

 The video was a continuation of an earlier drinking event called The Gauntlet, in which fraternity brothers forced pledges to drink excessively from station to station, prosecutors said.

 Piazza fell down basement steps that night, police said.
-First responders were not called until almost 12 hours later — after various brothers tried unsuccessfully to give him any meaningful assistance, prosecutors alleged.
+First responders were not called until almost 12 hours later — after various brothers failed to give him meaningful assistance, prosecutors alleged.

 Penn State shut down the Beta chapter permanently after an investigation into Piazza's death and the Beta Theta Pi International Fraternity suspended the group.
 The international's leaders said they have "clearly and consistently expressed its position that it does not tolerate hazing or alcohol abuse."